 Matrimonial ads were nothing new, but this one was an exception.
-Asking for $10,000 in exchange for marriage, which would be a little over $100,000 today, seemed quite bold, but it was assurance that whomever Dorothy married that he would be able to financially support her family.
+Asking for $10,000 in exchange for marriage, which would be a little over $100,000 today, seemed quite bold, but it was an assurance that whomever Dorothy married that would be able to financially support her family.

 The editors at Newsday made the decision not to run the ad.
 And if they had left it at that, I wouldn’t be telling you this story right now.
 Instead, they decided to go one step further and give Dorothy a half-page write-up on page 3 of their May 25th issue.
-Virtually overnight Dorothy went from being an unknown mother of two to front page news across the nation.
+Virtually overnight Dorothy went from being an unknown mother of two to front-page news across the nation.

 “This isn’t a publicity stunt.”
 Dottie continued, “In fact, I didn’t want any of this until your editor said the paper couldn’t take the ad.
 I don’t want to embarrass my children or my parents.”